Making The Right Decision: Values, Uniqueness, and OUTCOMES!

 Positive Reinforcement & Team Motivation: It’s a fact- long-term change is most effective with positively reinforced behavioral cues.
 Motivational Interviewing is a strong interactional basis, among other techniques.
 The Brotherhood- our collective Membership- is an entity unto itself in supporting change with “carrots” first, “sticks” only if necessary.

-Proportionate Home Size to Group: The homes for our Fundamental Level, Kingfisher House and Peregrine House, are 4600 square and 2100 feet respectively.
-Most bedrooms are 2 person, with Kingfisher’s (huge) master at 3 (the adjoining bathroom has it’s own sauna- just saying!).
+Proportionate Home Size to Group: Kingfisher House is 4600 square feet, six bedroom, four bathroom.
+Most bedrooms are 2 person, with Kingfisher’s (huge) master at 3 (the adjoining bathroom has its own sauna- just saying!).
 The point is- we’re not “stacking” people.
 We could house many more than eight at Kingfisher, but we won’t.
-Nighthawk Cottage (intermediate) is 1100 square feet with a three person maximum, and Redtail House (step-down) is 2200 square feet, with a four person capacity.
+Redtail House (step-down) is 2200 square feet, with a four person capacity.

 Re-Learning Fun: We don’t just spend time in groups- sober living isn’t somber living!
 We teach new ways of understanding and defining “good times,” and even go to concerts at approved venues on a regular basis (with the appropriate screening, of course).

 Serene Location: Our homes are nestled within historic mountain ranges, by water, or in mature communities.